blag/conducto_life/notes.md

 #### A Dependency Worry

 I ran across [a case](https://github.com/conducto/conducto/issues/3) where I couldn't talk to conducto.com.
 Maybe it is possible to carry on development using just the cli, or to host something locally, but it wasn't apparent--so I was dead in the water.
-Are we planning to support a free conducto-not-in-the-loop workflow?
+Are we planning to support a free conducto.com-not-in-the-loop workflow?
 If not then I fear that having the edit-run-pray loop depend on conducto.com might turn newcomers away.

 ## A Plan Emerges